sharimot/clutter/README.md

 ### Timestamping

-To easily copy and paste the current date and time (in the format yyyymmddHHMMSS), you can use automation tools like Karabiner.
+To easily copy and paste the current date and time (in the format yyyymmddHHMMSS), you can use automation tools like Karabiner-Elements, AutoHotKey, and AutoKey.

-You can achieve this by adding the following object into `profiles.complex_modifications.rules` of karabiner.json:
+If you are a Mac user, you can achieve this by adding the following object into `profiles.complex_modifications.rules` of karabiner.json:

 ```json
 {